Joel-Barratt/Eukaryotyping/README.md

  3. The issue of analyzing specimens which may be extremely complex, potentially representing mixed populations of individuals.
 Ever try to construct a phylogeny or generate a cluster dendrogram in a situation where for one MLST marker you detect one haplotype, at another you detect three, at another you detect four and another you detect two - in the same specimen?
 This is essentially what we deal with when we attempt to genotype *Cyclospora cayetanensis* directly     from human stool.
 It gets extremely complicated.

-_Please cite the following [manuscript](https://www.cambridge.org/core/journals/parasitology/article/genotyping-genetically-heterogeneous-cyclospora-cayetanensis-infections-to-complement-epidemiological-case-linkage/0C51FBFFB172DF50357C1D171E9B8657) if you end up using the described Eukaryotyping haplotype caller in your work:_
+_Please cite the following [manuscript](https://www.cambridge.org/core/journals/parasitology/article/genotyping-genetically-heterogeneous-cyclospora-cayetanensis-infections-to-complement-epidemiological-case-linkage/0C51FBFFB172DF50357C1D171E9B8657) if you use the Eukaryotyping code in your work:_

 ```
 Barratt, JLN, S Park, FS Nascimento, J Hofstetter, M Plucinski, S Casillas, RS Bradbury, MJ Arrowood, Y Qvarnstrom, E Talundzic (2019) Genotyping genetically heterogeneous Cyclospora cayetanensis infections to complement epidemiological case linkage.
 Parasitology:1–9 doi:10.1017/S0031182019000581